 Furthermore, Elysium was believed to be a realm entirely separate from the Underworld.
 This means that Hades had no sway there.
 Instead, the ruler has been claimed to be a myriad of different individuals over time.

-While the poet Pindar (518 BCE – 438 BCE) claimed Cronus – long since forgiven by Zeus – was the ruler of the Elysian Fields with the demi-god ex-king of Crete Rhadamanthus as his sage councilor, the famous Homer (~928 BCE) contrarily states that Rhadamanthus was ruler alone.
+While the poet Pindar (518 BCE – 438 BCE) claimed Cronus – long since forgiven by Zeus – was the ruler of the Elysian Fields with the demi-god ex-king of Crete Rhadamanthus as his sage counselor, the famous Homer (~928 BCE) contrarily states that Rhadamanthus was ruler alone.

 Honestly, it would be nice to imagine that Cronus was eventually forgiven for his trespasses and that the all-devouring god turned a new leaf.
-The change would also count Cronus as a chthonic deity, much like his son, Hades, the god of the underworld, and his daughter-in-law, Persephone.
+The change would also count Cronus as a Chthonic deity, much like his son, Hades, the god of the underworld, and his daughter-in-law, Persephone.

-How was Cronus Worshiped?
+How Was Cronus Worshiped?

 For being the epitome of a big bad in early myths, it may be surprising to find out that Cronus had any kind of mass worship.
 Alas, even mythical villains that swallow rocks and cut off their father’s genitals need a bit of love too.